dakujem/toru/readme.md

     }
 }

-// While the standalone static methods may be handy, they are not suited for complex computations.
+// While the standalone static methods may be handy,
+// they are not suited for complex computations.
 $interim = Itera::filter($sequence, fn($i) => 0 == $i % 2);
 $interim = Itera::reindex($interim, fn($i) => $i);
 $interim = Itera::apply($interim, fn($i) => 'the value is ' . $i);
 $interim = Itera::limit($interim, 1000);
 $array = Itera::toArray($interim);

-// or without the interim variable...
+// Without the interim variable(s), the reading order of the calls is reversed
+// and the whole computation is not exactly legible.
 $array = Itera::toArray(
     Itera::limit(
         Itera::apply(